Areas of Study

 Working with their advisors, graduate students in History, particularly in the Ph.D. program, are encouraged to develop innovative fields of study tailored to their individual interests.
 Thematic, comparative, and methodological fields that cut across conventional geographical and chronological boundaries are all possible.
 Below are general descriptions of the various areas of geographical focus of our faculty and their thematic interests and approaches.

-The Department of History offers graduate programs in East Asian and Southeast Asian history.
-At the M.A. level, Oregon's Asianists collectively cultivate a broad-gauged program in Asian history supported by courses in Chinese, Japanese, Southeast Asian, and trans-Asian history.
-At the Ph.D. level, the department offers degree programs in Chinese and Japanese history.
+The Department of History offers graduate programs in East Asian, South Asian and Southeast Asian history.
+Oregon’s Asianists collectively cultivate a broad-gauged program in Asian history supported by courses in Chinese, Japanese, South Asian, Southeast Asian, and trans-Asian history.
 We offer a range of courses at all levels on Asian history.

-Oregon's historians of China focus on the late imperial and modern eras, with a special emphasis on popular culture, Confucian social ethics, print culture, gender, and modern urban society.
-Its historians of Japan focus on the premodern and modern eras, with particular emphasis on the history of ideas, medicine, media culture, political economy, and urban society and culture.
+Oregon’s historians of China (Asim, Goodman) focus on the late imperial and modern eras, with a special emphasis on popular culture, Confucian social ethics, print culture, gender, and modern urban society.
+Its historians of Japan (Goble, Hanes) focus on the premodern and modern eras, with particular emphasis on the history of ideas, medicine, media culture, political economy, and urban society and culture.
+Its historian of South Asia (Valiani) focuses on the study of organizations, the urban economy, business history, technology, media, health and social movements in the twentieth century and contemporary period.

-In addition to the History department's core faculty in Asian history, there are some seventy faculty members affiliated with the Center for Asian and Pacific Studies, including specialists in anthropology, architecture, art history, business, creative arts, film, international studies, law, linguistics, literature, planning, political science, and sociology, among others.
+In addition to the History department’s core faculty in Asian history, there are some seventy faculty members affiliated with the Center for Asian and Pacific Studies, including specialists in anthropology, architecture, art history, business, creative arts, film, international studies, law, linguistics, literature, planning, political science, and sociology, among others.
 In recent years, the Center has held institutional grants from the Asia Society, the Ford Foundation, the Fulbright Commission, the Freeman Foundation, the Jeremiah Fund, the National Endowment for the Humanities, USIA, and other prestigious sources.
-The University Library's East Asian Collection contains approximately 85,000 volumes of Chinese, Japanese, and Korean materials.
+Additionally, the Center for Asian and Pacific Studies awards Foreign Language and Area Studies grants on a competitive basis.
+Students can take all levels of classical and modern Japanese and Chinese through the East Asian Languages and Literatures Department.
+The University Library’s East Asian Collection contains approximately 85,000 volumes of Chinese, Japanese, and Korean materials.

 The University of Oregon offers a comprehensive program in European history, with courses in ancient, medieval, early modern, and modern Europe, spanning most major national histories and methodological approaches.